 - Enhancing data before returning it to the client (adding custom fields to items, fetching related data, etc.)

-With cloud functions you can create your own code working in the cloud and call it whenever you need.
+With Cloud Functions, you can write a piece of code, store it in the cloud, and execute it whenever you need on the Telerik Platform servers.
 Cloud functions can accept parameters and can return a result.

-Each cloud function is assigned a unique RESTful endpoint.
-To invoke the cloud function you need to make an HTTP request to the endpoint's URL.
+Each Cloud Function is assigned a unique RESTful endpoint.
+To invoke the Cloud Function, you make an HTTP request to the endpoint's URL.
 Parameters to the function are supplied as query parameters in the URL or as HTTP headers.
 You can also use the body of the request to send any data you want.
 The result of the function is obtained through the HTTP response.

-Cloud Functions can be useful in various scenarios.
-Some examples are:
+Cloud Functions can be useful in these example scenarios among others:

 - Server-side logic that is not triggered by a data operation